Introduction to Disease Biology

 Tools for Effective Science Communication

-ENTOM 875 (2 credits), offered fall semesters (co-taught with Amy Trowbridge)
+ENTOM 875 (2 credits), offered even fall semesters (co-taught with Amy Trowbridge)

 This course seeks to equip students with the tools they need to better communicate their science to diverse audiences.
 Effective approaches for data visualization as well as oral and written modes of communication will be conveyed through discussions, self-reflections, small group work, peer learning, and practice sessions.
 No requisites.